 You want a sweet, balanced cup with no bitter aftertaste.
 Three variables do most of the work:

-- Grind — coarsen by roughly 2 clicks on most hand grinders.
+- Grind: coarsen by roughly 2 clicks on most hand grinders.

-- Water temperature — drop from 96 °C to about 90 °C (205 °F → 194 °F).
+- Water temperature: drop from 96 °C to about 90 °C (205 °F to 194 °F).

-- Pour structure — fewer, gentler pulses instead of aggressive agitation.
+- Pour structure: fewer, gentler pulses instead of aggressive agitation.

 Ratio stays at 1:16.
 Total brew time stays close to 3:00.
+Everything else follows from those three changes.

 Three things change at once: